 What is Ansible?

-Ansible is a configuration management and automation platform that runs over SSH, with no agent software required on the target host.
-It uses YAML-based playbooks to define what should happen on a system: install packages, copy files, start services, restart processes.
+Ansible is a configuration management tool that runs over SSH, needs no agent on the target host, and describes what should happen to a system in YAML playbooks: install packages, copy files, start services, apply OS hardening.
+It was built for machines that already exist.

 Related reading: The ultimate Ansible tutorial.
 A step-by-step guide covering installation, inventory, playbooks, and roles.